 Have you ever wondered how SDS-PAGE separates proteins?
-SDS-PAGE is the first critical first step in the Western blotting process, and is an acronym for sodium dodecyl sulfate-polyacrylamide gel electrophoresis (SDS-PAGE).
-SDS-PAGE separates proteins by their molecular weight through a gel matrix with help from an electrical field.
+SDS-PAGE is the first critical first step in the Western blotting process.
+It is an acronym for sodium dodecyl sulfate-polyacrylamide gel electrophoresis.

 The net charge, molecular radius, and magnitude of an applied electric field determine the movement of any charged species through the field.
 In their native state, different proteins with the same molecular weight migrate at different speeds depending on their charge and molecular makeup.

 SDS-PAGE separates proteins by their molecular weight using a gel matrix, with help from an electrical field.
 Western blotting is a term used to describe the process of detecting a particular protein.

 PAGE is an assay by which proteins migrate through a polyacrylamide gel matrix with the application of electric current.
 Because of the denaturing conditions and coat of negative charge provided by SDS, the proteins will migrate based on size almost exclusively (without influence from native charge or structure).
 To determine the size of the sample proteins, a molecular weight marker (also referred to as a protein ladder) containing proteins of various known sizes is run alongside samples on the same gel.
 Often, these ladders are pre-stained so the progress of the protein can be readily visualized.
 Proteins can then be identified by comparing their migration patterns to those of the molecular weight marker proteins.

 The protein ladder is purchased to ensure it undergoes quality control and is properly prepared and ready for use.
 Experimental samples, like your proteins, must be prepared in the lab.
 Your goal when preparing your samples for Western blotting is denaturation and uniform coating the proteins with a negative charge.